Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 The tool extracts the distinct account IDs from the TargetCRK column in the CSV, fetches all IAM authorization policies for each account, and writes them to JSON files (policies-{serviceName}-{accountID}.json) for reference.

-Phase 2: Match registrations
+Phase 2: Match associations

-For each registration, the tool reports either:
+For each association, the tool reports either:

 MATCH